Carbon Explorer: A Holistic Approach for Designing Carbon Aware Datacenters: Operational Grid Inputs: Demand and Supply Characteristics

 \subsection{Characterizing Datacenter Power Demand}

 \facebook has built hyperscale datacenters across the globe with different capacities.
 These datacenters exhibit diurnal load patterns due to variations in user activity and exhibit peaks due to special events and holidays.
-Figure~\ref{daily_dc_power} shows diurnal usage for \facebook and Google datacenters and illustrates how power usage correlates with processor utilization. {\facebook}'s CPU utilization and power is averaged over three months.
+Figure~\ref{daily_dc_power} shows diurnal usage for \facebook and Google datacenters and illustrates how power usage correlates with processor utilization.
+Google analysis is done using the open-source Borg traces~\cite{borg_traces}. {\facebook}'s CPU utilization and power is averaged over three months.
 For {\facebook}, CPU utilization swings by about 20\% for an average datacenter and can swing by even more for an individual datacenter.
-For Google, the difference between the maximum and the minimum CPU utilization is 15\%, on average ~\cite{tirmazi2020borg}.
+For Google, the difference between the maximum and the minimum CPU utilization is 15\%, on average~\cite{tirmazi2020borg}.

 However, diurnal patterns from interactive computation do not translate directly into power patterns.
 At datacenter scale, the difference between maximum and minimum energy demand is around 4\%, on average, which is relatively insignificant compared to the swings in renewable energy supply.
 Thus, in today's datacenters, power variations will arise primarily from supply but not demand.
 Yet shifting computation to modulate datacenter power is possible because workloads exhibit different flexibility levels and come with distinct service level objectives (SLOs).
 The highest priority, user-facing services require real-time response.
 Latency-tolerant workloads, such as batch and AI training jobs~\cite{wu2021sustainable,Tang:osdi:2020}, target specific SLO categories that include 4-, 8- and 24-hour completion times.
 Google has reported that flexible jobs with 24-hour completion SLOs make up about 40\% of the Borg scheduler's jobs~\cite{tirmazi2020borg}.
 This flexibility permits carbon-aware workload scheduling.